sverweij/wordywordy/README.md

 WordyWordy takes text that's dropped on it and shows it.
 One word at a time.
 As fast as you want.
 Or as slow.

 ## Why and for whom?
-**Faster**.
-  It is possible to read faster than reading the typical ~250-300 words per minute.
-  I get about 340 wpm comfortably, but I read some people get ~600 wpm, without loosing comprehension.
-The theory is that you don't need to mover your eyes so much and won't neet to hunt for the start of a sentence.

-**Bigger and more steady**.
+**Bigger**.
   You can show words stupid big when only displaying one of them at the time.
   This might be useful when you have low vision.

+**Steadier**
-Also: text stays in the same place.
+  Text stays in the same place.
 When your field of vision is small, this can be more comfortable.

+**Dyslexia friendly (?)**.
+  I've read claims that presenting text this way helps people with dyslexia read more easily.
+I don't know.
+I have included a font designed for people with dyslexia, just in case.
+They're under keys `6`, `7`, `8`, `9` and `0`.

 **Hands free**.
   It keeps on rolling.
 Practical when you want to read while doing something else.
 Working out for example.

-**Dyslexia friendly**.
-  I've read claims that presenting text this way helps people with dyslexia read more easily.
-I don't know.
-I have included a font designed for people with dyslexia, just in case.
-They're under keys `6`, `7`, `8`, `9` and `0`.
+**Faster**.
+  It is possible to read faster than reading the typical ~250-300 words per minute.
+  I get about 340 wpm comfortably, but I read some people get ~600 wpm, without loosing comprehension.
+The theory is that you don't need to mover your eyes so much and won't neet to hunt for the start of a sentence.

 ## Screenshots!